Purchases made through links earn us a small commission, at no extra cost to you.

 I’ve come to accept the fact that I am an emotional traveller.
 On more than one occasion, I’ve been moved to tears by places I’ve visited.
 Sometimes it’s because I’m overwhelmed by the beauty, other times it’s because I’ve waited so long to visit, I can’t believe I’m actually there.
 Prague made me teary eyed for both those reasons.

 I had been thinking about Prague since 2006, when I graduated university.
-It’s a place I didn’t know a whole lot about, but for some reason was forever dreaming about visiting.
-I kept hearing so many great things about Prague and its beauty.
-I was intrigued.
+It was a place I didn’t know a whole lot about, but for some reason was forever dreaming of visiting.
+I kept hearing many great things about Prague and its beauty so couldn’t help but be intrigued.

 When I first stepped foot into Staroměstské náměstí, the old market square, I was… well, I was at a loss for words.
 Even now, I’m struggling for the right word to describe how I felt.
 Awestruck comes close.
 I was trying my best to fight off the tears, not wanting my new husband to think I was crazy, but I couldn’t help it.

 “It…it’s…just so…so…beautiful,” was all I could choke out.

 I was overcome- by the beauty, by the atmosphere, by a dream come true.

 We didn’t know what to expect in Prague, so the city surprised us in many ways- all good!
 That’s one advantage to not doing a lot of research on a destination- everything feels like an amazing discovery!

 Here are some things we didn’t know to expect in Prague that helped make our trip a wonderful experience.